valdelirio/tatu/README.md

 ## How to use

-To simulate your models you'll need an input file in [JSON (JavaScript Object Notation)](https://json.org) format.
+To simulate your models you'll need an input file in <a target="blank" href="https://json.org">JSON (JavaScript Object Notation)</a> format.
 The code below shows an example input file (`input.json`) with all required keys:

 ```json
 {